 What to Pack?

-The temperature does not drop much, so pack natural, breathable fabrics such as silk, linen or cotton, and avoid synthetic fabrics.
+The temperature does not drop much, so pack natural, breathable fabrics such as silk, linen or cotton, and avoid synthetic materials.
 Keep your swimwear, beach clothes and don't forget a good sunscreen and a mosquito repellent.
 Make sure you pack your suitable footwear for hiking the trail.

 Weather in Seychelles stays quite unpredictable throughout the year, but you're going to have your sunny days nevertheless, and nothing will come in the way of you 'perfect' vacation.
 Have a lot of beach days with your loved ones or all by yourself and indulge in your favourite activities.
 Just don't forget to keep a check on the weather forecast.
 Have loads of fun!